 In almost all instances, state medical board members were (and remain today) gubernatorial appointments.
 In some instances, unilaterally appointed though often with input from the profession via the state medical association.
 Gender and racial norms throughout the first half of the 20th century differed significantly from today.
 At a time when Jim Crow segregation predominated in much of the country and women were still fighting for a Constitutional right to vote (1920), the power dynamics in medicine—and thus medical regulation—were slanted almost entirely toward white, male physicians.
 In essence, even if women or persons of color wished to serve on a state medical board, the likelihood of their doing so was slim at best simply due to the power dynamics at work.

 This is an important point that should not be glossed over.
 Access to power—often predicated upon proximity to, or personal acquaintance with, persons already in a position of power or influence—remains important even today.
 Talk to individuals appointed to a state medical board today and two themes often crop up as they relate how they came to be appointed.
 Their stories usually involve either (1) a personal relationship with someone in a position of authority/influence—sometimes even the governor him/herself, or (2) prior direct political engagement or activism bringing the person into contact with key figures in the decision-making dynamics.
 Whatever the collective composition of state medical boards today (and none of us know precisely what it is), it is undoubtedly much more representative than its past iterations.
 But it is also still impacted by the dynamics of power and access to that power.

 In part two of this blog series, we will consider the regulatory experience of two more groups—international medical graduates (IMGs) and osteopathic physicians.
 A century ago regulators targeted both groups with measures intended marginalize and limit their ability to practice medicine.

-The views expressed are those of the author and do not reflect those of the Federation of State Medical Boards.
+The opinions expressed are those of the author and do not represent the views of his employer (Federation of State Medical Boards)